ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 The initial approach we took was to predict the exact coordinates of a location.
 We initially believed this would be easier since coordinate prediction is a basic method.
 To remove biases and scaling difficulties, we decided to project our coordinates into a cartesian (x,y,z) system for prediction.
 However, after a few training iterations, we realized this approach was more challenging than predicting countries or regions due to several issues.

 The first problem was the distribution of our dataset compared to the actual distribution of locations on Earth.
-From Geoguessr, we collected 81,505 mapped images, with a fairly even distribution after filtering, and a total of 332,786 images without checked distribution.
+From GeoGuessr, we collected 81,505 mapped images, with a fairly even distribution after filtering, and a total of 332,786 images without checked distribution.
 Despite our efforts to ensure even distribution, the dataset was not uniformly spread across the globe.
 This imbalance meant that incorrect model predictions often resulted in large geographical errors, increasing the loss significantly.

 We observed that while the network performed well on the training set for the first 10 epochs, the validation accuracy for distance was poor.
 The model struggled to predict the correct continent in the validation set, resulting in a high mean loss.
 We used Mean Squared Error (MSE) and the spherical distance to calculate the loss, as explained in the "Regions with Custom Loss" subsection.
 Although we had a mean distance metric, it was unclear why and where exactly the model was making incorrect predictions.